browserengineering/book/book/scheduling.md

-thread can't just call `evaljs` directly: we'll end up with JavaScript running on two Python threads at the same time, which is not ok.[^js-thread] Instead, the timer will have to merely add a new `Task` to the task queue for our primary thread will execute later:
+thread can't just call `evaljs` directly: we'll end up with JavaScript running on two Python threads at the same time, which is not ok.[^js-thread] Instead, the timer will have to merely add a new `Task` to the task queue for our primary thread will execute later:[^later-bug]

 [^js-thread]: JavaScript is not a multi-threaded programming language.
 It's possible on the web to create [workers] of various kinds, but they all run independently and communicate only via special message-passing APIs.

 [workers]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API

+[^later-bug]: This code has a *very* subtle bug, wherein a page might
+    create a `setTimeout`, an then have that timer trigger later, when a user is visiting another web page.
+In our browser, that would allow one page to run JavaScript that modifies a different page---a huge security vulnerability!
+I *think* you can avoid this by resetting `self.js.tab` when you navigate to a new page, but ideally you'd do something more careful, like keeping track of all the child threads spawned by a `JSContext` and ending all of them before navigating.
+As our browser gets more complex, our bugs, and their associated fixes, get more complex too!

 ``` {.python}
 SETTIMEOUT_CODE = "__runSetTimeout(dukpy.handle)"